 Circulation Policies: Checking Out, Returning and Everything in Between

-Books are checked out for a four-week period.
+Books are checked out for a four-week period, there are no limits.
 You must present your valid Arcadia University ID card when borrowing materials.
 Periodicals, microforms, reference books and certain reserve materials must be used in the library.
-The library’s online catalog is accessible on the landing page of the library website.
+The library’s online catalog is accessible from anywhere and is located on the landing page of the library website.

 Overdue Library Materials

-Any library material that is overdue will be subject to fines.
+Any library material that is overdue may be subject to fines, and students will be charged for any material that is lost or damaged.
 When the library is closed, books may be returned in the book depository to the left of the front doors.
 Note: If, by the end of any given semester, you have not returned borrowed materials or have not paid overdue fines, your grades or transcripts may be withheld by the Registrar’s Office.

 University Archives & Special Collections